wajidbaba/global.hackathon/Teams/conqueredMuffin/ABOUT.md

 <h1><b>Abut your skills and what you are going to do?</b></h1>

 <em>Since my skills in coding are still at a beginners level, it's possible that it won't kick people from their chairs but
 I will try to make the best project I've made yet.
-I do have some skills ehn it comes to design and art so hopefully it will make up a little for the lack of knowledge in coding.
-I will try to build a PC game and it will, hopefully, be interesting.</em>
+I do have some skills wehn it comes to design and art so hopefully it will make up a little for the lack of knowledge in coding.
+I will give the first theme a try and, hopefully, it will be interesting.</em>